-Peer on Peer Abuse: All staff should be clear as to the Foundations policy and procedures with regards to peer on peer abuse.
+Child on child Abuse: All staff should be clear as to the Foundations policy and procedures with regards to Child on child abuse.
 Safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside the school or college.